CodeYourFuture/immersive-go-course/batch-processing/README.md

 It should run like this: `go run . --input input.csv --output output.csv`

+You should modify and extend the `main.go` file we've supplied in this directory, re-using some bits of it.

 An example input CSV file would look like this:

 ```csv